 Recital for Berkshire Symphony Soloist Competition

-This is the second of two recitals which give student musicians participating in the Berkshire Symphony Student Soloist Competition an opportunity to play their pieces for an audience before their auditions, which take place on Wednesday, Feb.
+This is the first of two optional recitals to give the student musicians an opportunity to play their pieces in front of an audience before the Berkshire Symphony Student Soloist Competition which will take place on Tuesday, Feb.
 17, at 6 p.m. in Brooks-Rogers Recital Hall.

-The competition winners appear with the Berkshire Symphony in the fourth and final regular season concert on Friday April 30, in the ’62 Center, a concert which showcases the remarkable talents of our Williams students.
+The award for this competition is to appear as soloist with the Berkshire Symphony at the fourth and final regular season concert on Saturday, April 25.
+This is always the most rewarding concert of the season as it showcases the remarkable talents of our Williams students.

-The Berkshire Symphony is conducted by Ronald Feldman and includes nearly 70 members, half of whom are students and half of whom are professional musicians.
+The Berkshire Symphony will be guest conducted by Julian Kuerti and includes nearly 70 members, half of whom are students and half of whom are professional musicians.
 The ensemble presents four major concerts each season; the programs balance orchestral standards with contemporary works.

-The competition is open to Williams College students who have completed certain required instrumental or vocal studies and are enrolled in qualifying courses.
+The competition is open to Williams College students who have completed certain required instrumental or vocal studies and enrolled in qualifying courses.
 The students must be recommended by their instrumental or vocal teachers.
 The works may be one movement from a concerto, a single-movement work, a concert or operatic aria, song cycle, etc. for soloist and orchestra.
-The students are accompanied by professionals in both the recital and the competition itself.
+The students are accompanied by professionals for both the optional studios and the competition itself.

-A distinguished panel of judges consisting of professional musicians from outside the Williams community chooses the winners.
-The auditions are overseen by David Kechley, Chairman of the Department and Ronald Feldman.
+Winners of the competition are chosen by a distinguished panel of judges consisting of three or four professional musicians from outside the Williams community.
+The auditions will be overseen by David Kechley, Chairman of the Department and one other music department faculty member.